How to Book a Mover

 2. Theft-Proofing Beyond the Lock: While most storage facilities offer robust security, adding a uniquely coded smart lock to your unit can send alerts to your phone for any unauthorized access attempts.

 3. The Psychology of Unit Size: Studies show that people often overestimate the space they need.
-Cognitive biases like the "endowment effect" make us value our possessions more than they are worth, leading us to rent larger units unnecessarily.
+Cognitive biases, such as the "endowment effect," cause us to overvalue our possessions, leading us to rent larger units unnecessarily.

 4. Insurance Gaps: While some homeowner's insurance policies extend to items in storage, they often don't cover "mysterious disappearance," meaning items that are lost but not provably stolen.
 Specialized storage insurance can cover these gaps.

 5. Digital Inventory: Advanced storage facilities are now offering digital inventory systems.
-These systems allow you to keep track of your items through an app, making it easier to locate things when you need them.
+These systems enable you to track your items through an app, making it easier to locate them when needed.